Imbra-Ltd/.github/profile/README.md

 **Complex inside.
 Simple outside.**

-A one-engineer software consultancy for industrial companies.
+A boutique software consultancy for industrial companies.
 We build, integrate, and support the software between plant floor and IT — protocol stacks and test tooling, data integration and historians, the legacy systems nobody else will touch — on published rates or at a fixed price.